david-swift/SuggestionField/README.md

 </details>

 ## Overview
-Use a _SuggestionField_ when you want a text field but with suggestions for completing the input.
+Use a `SuggestionField` whenever you want a text field but with suggestions for completing the input.

 ### Your own algorithm
 You can create your own suggestion algorithm: